Mobility-Frontiers/sfb-mobility-networks-/README.md

 The project bridges three bodies of literature:

-**1. Stratification, neighborhood effects, and the limits of exposure**
+**1. Stratification, neighborhood effects, and the limits of friendship-based measures**
-Chetty, Jackson et al. (2022a) established — using 21 billion Facebook friendships — that *economic connectedness* (EC), the share of high-SES friends among low-SES individuals, is the single strongest predictor of upward income mobility across U.S. counties, outperforming racial segregation, inequality, and educational outcomes.
-Their companion paper (Chetty et al. 2022b) decomposes the cross-class connection deficit into two components: *exposure* (access to high-SES individuals in shared institutional settings) and *friending bias* (lower rates of cross-class tie formation even conditional on exposure).
-Crucially, they find that **interaction** — not mere proximity — is what drives mobility.
+Chetty, Jackson et al. (2022a) established — using data on 21 billion Facebook friendships — that *economic connectedness* (EC), the share of high-SES friends among low-SES individuals, is the single strongest predictor of upward income mobility across U.S. counties, outperforming racial segregation, inequality, and educational outcomes.
+Their companion paper (Chetty et al. 2022b) decomposes the cross-class connection deficit into two components: *exposure* (the share of high-SES individuals in shared institutional settings such as schools, workplaces, and religious organizations) and *friending bias* (lower rates of cross-class tie formation even conditional on exposure).
+They find that both components independently predict causal effects on upward mobility.

-This leaves a fundamental measurement gap: Facebook captures friendships as a single undifferentiated relational layer, unable to distinguish *where* or *in what institutional context* those ties form.
-A cross-class connection initiated at work is functionally different from one formed at a mall, and neither is equivalent to one forged in an educational or civic setting.
-Our framework addresses this directly: GPS data reveals co-presence in categorized institutional spaces, providing the first instrument capable of measuring the *functional composition* of cross-class interaction at urban scale.
+This work establishes the importance of institutional context for cross-class interaction — but does so by analyzing each setting separately and measuring *declared friendship ties* as the outcome.
+Our framework addresses a complementary question: not which settings produce more cross-class friendships on average, but whether the *simultaneous* co-presence of the same low-SES individual with high-SES others across *multiple, functionally heterogeneous* institutional domains predicts mobility.
+This multiplex dimension of spatial encounters — which precedes and may determine whether friendships form at all — is not captured by friendship-based measures, regardless of how settings are disaggregated.
+GPS data allows us to observe it directly.

 **2. Multiplex network theory and complex contagion**
 Chandrasekhar, Golub & Jackson (2025) demonstrate that network layers are not functionally interchangeable: their correlation structure shapes diffusion in non-monotonic ways, and specific layers outperform others in predicting behavioral adoption.
 Shi, Airoldi & Christakis (2025) show that what matters is not overlap volume but each layer's contribution to non-redundant contagion pathways (*network torque*).
 Neither paper, however, provides a theoretical account of *why* specific layers are functionally distinct — our concept of **functional non-substitutability** fills that gap.

 **3. Urban sociology and spatial segregation**
 The literature documents that individuals of different classes increasingly inhabit separate institutional worlds.
 Our contribution is to show that it is the *institutional type* of spatial mixing — not its mere occurrence — that determines whether mobility-enabling resources can flow across class boundaries.
-This reframes Chetty et al.'s exposure component: what matters is not just whether low- and high-SES individuals share institutional spaces, but whether they share *multiple, functionally heterogeneous* ones simultaneously.
+This reframes the exposure component identified by Chetty et al.: what matters is not just whether low- and high-SES individuals share institutional spaces, but whether they share *multiple, functionally heterogeneous* ones simultaneously.

 ---